kleysonr/pentaho-security-samples/wso2is-ldap/README.md

 - Start BA Server.

-- Enter on the browser http://localhost:8080/pentaho/Home and you should be redirect to authenticate on the IdP server.
+- Enter on the browser **http://localhost:8080/pentaho/Home** and you should be redirected to authenticate on the IdP server.

 ----------